ll7/scenario_runner/Docs/Semi_automated_tests.md

-# Execute an automated test case
+# (Semi-)automated tests

-This documentation describes three options of running your scenario runner automated.
+This documentation describes three options of running your scenario runner (semi-)automated.

 The first option is how you can run multiple scenarios of one class successively automated.